If you have been treating your social media updates as a “one and done” approach, listen up.

 - Create social media updates for your evergreen blog posts

 - How to organize and recycle social media posts

-Whether you are interested in recycling tweets, building out a library of social media updates or creating an evergreen social media queue – let’s jump right in.
+Whether you are interested in recycling tweets, building out a library of social media updates or creating an evergreen social media queue for your Buffer account – I’ll show you exactly what you need to do.
+So let’s jump right in.

 Find Your Evergreen Blog Content

 Now this step might be easier for you than others, but you’ll need to create a list of all your blog content.
 There are a number of ways to do this.
 And no matter which way you go, it’s best to use Microsoft Excel to document this.

 For me, the easiest thing to do jump into Google Analytics.

 - Depending on your traffic, change your date range to the last 3 months, 6 months, YTD, etc. to get a decent amount of data

 - Go to “Behavior > Site Content > All Pages”

 - Then, change the “Show Rows” setting to show 5,000 (or whatever number is higher than your number of results)